-By now, practically everyone is familiar with the idea of cloud computing.
+By now, practically everyone – not just business IT support – is familiar with the idea of cloud computing.
 This, in part, was helped by the coronavirus pandemic which forced many companies to shift a lot of their data to the cloud.

 What the public might not be so familiar with is edge computing.
 The basic idea of edge computing is to bring computing resources closer to the device or user, at the “edge” of the network.
 This is opposed to a hyperscale cloud data center that might be very far away.

 Edge computing aims to reduce latency and improve processing.
 But when it comes to edge computing vs. cloud computing, what are the real differences?
 And which is better?

 Luckily for you, we’ve got you covered.
 So keep on reading and we’ll explain to you the key differences between cloud computing and edge computing.

 Edge computing allows computing application services and resources to be distributed along the communication path, through a decentralized computing infrastructure.

 When using edge computing, computing needs are met more efficiently.
 Wherever there’s a need to collect data, it can be accomplished in real-time.